RobertoTjesse/Lowest-Astronomical-Tide/README.md

 # Creation of a database to extract estimated LAT values defined by a study area

-In order to provide with calibration geoids for surveing software packages, I have created a small database
+In order to provide calibration geoids for subsea surveing equipment, I have created this guidelines.
+They tell you how to extract MSS values, or LAT values making use of a small GIS database.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the database up and running on your local machine.

 ### Prerequisites

-You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights.
-PostgreSQL WITH PostGIS,a relational database with geometry functions to rapidly access heights.
-PgAdmin3 in order to easily create a database, and to make random checks.
++ You will need PostgreSQL+PostGIS, a relational database with geometry functions to rapidly access heights.
++ PgAdmin3 in order to easily create a database, and to make random checks.
 QGIS to determine the consistency of the spatial data.
++ QGIS
++ BLAST

 ```
 PostgreSQL 9.6 WITH latest PostGIS
 PgAdmin3 (PgAdmin 4 is still a little bit buggy)